Jeffreyo3/map-filter-js/README.md

 - array -- An Array of any size to be iterated through

-- predicate -- A callback that takes in an element (and optionally the index) to filter whether the element should be included in the new Array
+- filter -- A callback that takes in an element (and optionally the index) to filter whether the element should be included in the new Array

 - template -- A callback that takes in an element (and optionally the index) and returns the desired shape of the filtered elements.